kuiper2000/tropical-dynamics/_sources/Variability/ENSO.md

 Where, T, h, $\tau_1$ and $\tau_2$ are illustrated in {numerf}`FIG10-3`

 We first start with equatorial westerly.
 The equatorial westerly ($\tau_1$) at Nino 4 driven by tropical convection (like MJO) will drive a downwelling Kelvin wave (warm anomaly) which further propagates eastward to increase Nino 3 temperature.
 This is represented in the first term of equation 1.
 At the same time, the atmospheric Gill response also drives twin cyclones off the equator.
-The twin cyclone can induce oceanic upwelling due to Ekman pumping, which further expands westward to the Nino 6 regions (as indicated in the time delayed term in the second equation of {eq}`Delayed_oscillator`).
+The twin cyclone can induce oceanic upwelling due to Ekman pumping, which further expands westward to the Nino 6 regions (as indicated in the time-delayed term of $\tau_1(t-\lambda)$).
 The cold SST then triggers surface high, which induces equatorial easterly at Nino 5.
 Unlike the equatorial westerly, the equatorial easterly will induce upwelling Kelvin wave, reversing the warm anomaly pattern.
 Such equatorial easterly has been the main focus over the past few years (i.e., Dr. Wayne Lee's PhD work).